basu1020/Crypto-Currency-Dashboard/src/README.md

  ```
  Notice that in `stateOneChanged` reducer I am not returing new state but simply changing it, this is because `@reduxjs/toolkit` uses `Immer.js` under the hood. https://github.com/immerjs/immer

-- Step 2 -> **Define extraReducers if any** - `extraReducers` help to listen to change in other states in redux store and act according to it, lets say we want to change `stateOne` whenever `stateTwo` changes.
+- Step 2 -> **Define extraReducers if any** - `extraReducers` help to listen to other actions in other states in redux store and act according to it, lets say we want to change `stateOne` whenever `stateTwoChanged` action of `stateTwo` state is called.

  ```javascript
  import { createSlice } from "@reduxjs/toolkit";